 Richard died of paralysis in 1843 and his wife Elizabeth nee Oates in 1848.
 They had 7 children, Frances (b.1792), Richard (b.1795), Godfrey (b.1797), Robert (b.1798), George (b.1801), Charlotte (b.1802) and James Cain (b.1805).

 The most famous of Richard's children was his eldest son Richard who was Town Crier from 1840 to 1866.
 On his appointment the Town Council said his clothing was "in so a disreputable state as to be discreditable to the town" and he was provided with "a blue coat with a scarlet collar, a blue waistcoat, trousers, a hat with a girdle and a pair of shoes".
-(An image of Richard in his uniform can be found at:
+(An image of an oil painting of Richard in his uniform owned by Liz Youle can be found at:

 In 1841 Richard upset the town fathers by using his bell to summon a meeting of Chartists and thereby "endangering the peace and quiet of the borough".
 He was fined 3 shillings.